 Upcoming Field Trips

-We'll meet on Sunday, October 16, at 2:00 p.m. by the State Capitol in Lincoln, 15th and H streets across from the governor's mansion.
-Participants can caravan or carpool to our destination at North 112th and Adams streets or join the group around 2:30 p.m. at the arboretum.
+We'll meet at 9:15 a.m. on Sunday, January 15, on the south side of the State Capitol in Lincoln, 15th and H streets across from the governor's mansion.
+Participants can either carpool or caravan the 150 miles to our destination.
+Anyone preferring to join the group at Moorehead Park can meet there around 12:00 noon.
+We'll plan to swing by Owego Wetlands and check for Short-eared Owls on our early evening return trip home, but folks can head back sooner if they prefer.
+Bring binoculars and scope if you have them.
 There is no fee and the public is welcome.
 If you have questions, call John at 402-475-7275.